ODSunday/HackBio-Internship-Stage-1/README.md

-bash SA_Polony_100_download.sh                   # Downloads the data from the script provided. ls 						                         # Confirms downloaded files. mkdir raw_data                                   # Creates a new folder for the data. mv *.fastg.gz raw_data/                          # Moves all the data (ending with the ".fastg.gz" suffix) into to 'raw_data' folder.
+bash SA_Polony_100_download.sh                   # Downloads the data from the script provided. ls 						                         # Confirms downloaded files. mkdir raw_data                                   # Creates a new folder for the data. mv *.fastg.gz raw_data/                          # Moves all the data (ending with the '.fastg.gz' suffix) into to 'raw_data' folder.

 ls -l raw_data | grep ^- | wc -l                 # Confirms the presence and numbers of the files in the 'raw_data' folder.
 # ls -l list the files with their details; grep ^- filters regular files only, without folder; wc -l counts number lines, which is equivalent to the number of files in the folder.